 Help towards the cost of electrical connections

-The Scottish Hydro Electric Community Trust is an independent charitable trust, which was established by Scottish Hydro-Electric plc (now SSE plc) to provide help to customers faced with high charges for an electricity connection.
+The Scottish Hydro Electric Community Trust is an independent charitable trust, which was established by Scottish Hydro-Electric plc (now SSE plc) to provide help to customers in the north of Scotland (Dunblane northwards), faced with high charges for an electricity connection.

 Although we are not allowed to differentiate between customers or to cross-subsidise customer connection, the company is aware of the problems caused by high connection charges in rural communities.

 The Trust was established in 1998 with independent Trustees appointed to award grants to offset high connection costs in deserving individual domestic cases and for special community projects.

 The Scottish Hydro Electric Community Trust's registered charity number is SCO27243.

 How to apply

 First you should obtain a quotation for the electricity supply from the local Scottish Hydro Electric depot.
 The supply must be for a domestic property or a community project.
 It can be for a new property or to upgrade an existing supply.

 - Applications for connections in the north of Scotland, Highlands and Islands click here to check if you are within the distribution area.

 - The property can be for domestic use or a community venture which is not profit distributing.